How to set up a cord blood bank

 - Observation: Annually reports are given about the global number of cord blood transplants and the number and the specification of cord blood units provided by the global cord blood banks.
 In addition, EuroCord provides information about how transplant centres are recommended to select cord blood units for their transplants.
 The last observations involves reports of adverse events related to cord blood in order to evaluate if the community has to decide if cord blood policies and procedures need to be changed in order to avoid serious adverse events in the future.

 - Harmonise: The goal is to work towards a high-quality cord blood inventory worldwide.
 This is achieved by identifying the state-of-art banking practice.
 Beside this processing related harmonisation, also communication between the international cord blood banks and the international transplant centres is improving by the implementation of standardised cord blood unit reports and promoting accreditation programmes for cord blood banks (FACT, AABB).

 - Dissemination: All the work done by the NetCord-WMDA Cord Blood Working Group is published on the WMDA member website (WMDA Share) and in the WMDA handbook.
 Also the NetCord-WMDA Cord Blood Working Group tries to discuss organisational models with the aim to get cord blood banking sustainable.
-Every other year a cord blood banking day is organised to educate about cord blood banking practices.
+Find here some examples of projects done by the Cord Blood Working Group.

 Visit the FACT website and join FACT webinars